pbanks74/Python-Live-Project/README.md

     content = {'form': form}
     return render(request, 'TravelDestinations/TravelDestinations_add.html', content)

-The following function pulls all current database records but only displays the trip name to the HTML template
+The following function pulls all current database records but only displays the trip name to the HTML template.

     def destinations(request):
     trips = destination.destination.all()